Sendamangalam: Government and politics

-The Senthamangalam taluk is part of Namakkal Lok Sabha constituency.
+The Senthamangalam taluk is part of Namakkal Lok Sabha constituency, while it has its own legislative assembly constituency.

-Civic Administration
+Civic administration

 Sendamangalam began functioning as a taluk on 2 June 2015.
 It had previously been in Namakkal taluk.

 Transport

-By Air
+Air

-The nearest domestic airport is the Tiruchirappalli International Airport.
+The nearest airports are Salem Domestic Airport and Tiruchirappalli International Airport.

-By Rail
+Rail

 The nearest major railway stations are in Namakkal and Salem.

-By Road
+Road

 Sendamangalam is located 12 km northeast from Namakkal on State Highway SH-95.